1,000+ Opportunities

 Extensions beyond three years are possible for grants that have faced unforeseen delays but demonstrate substantial progress, subject to necessary approval by the Commission.

-Based on current listing details, eligibility includes: Governing bodies, political subdivisions, or their control affiliates within the Tobacco Region of Virginia.
+According to the current listing, eligibility includes: Governing bodies, political subdivisions, or their control affiliates within the Tobacco Region of Virginia.
 Applications are primarily for projects creating new jobs and investments in traded sectors.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.